iblancasa/multicluster-observability-addon/demo/demoScript.md

 Third, OTEL Collector

-RUN `oc -n spoke-otel get pods -l `
+RUN `oc -n spoke-otel get pods -l`

+In the case of the OTEL Collector we can see it was deployed in the spoke cluster.
+If we check the OTEL Collector configuration (`oc -n spoke-otel get pods -o yaml`) we will see the endpoint and the certificates populated in the exporter.

 ## 3. Validate with Grafana